The asymptotic tails of limit distributions of continuous time Markov chains: Introduction

-Moreover, our results on QSD tail asymptotics appear rather new.
-Although the Lyapunov function approach has been used to establish ergodicity of QSDs \cite{CV17}, we are unaware of any literature to establish QSD tail asymptotics using the same technique.
-A superficial reason might be attributed to the inherent difference between stationary distributions and QSDs: Stationary distributions are equilibria of the master equation while QSDs are \emph{not}.
+Importantly, we successfully obtain QSD tail asymptotics.
+To the best of our knowledge, \emph{no similar classification results on QSD tail asymptotics have been established}, despite the Lyapunov function approach has been used frequently to establish ergodicity of QSDs \cite{CV17}.
+A superficial reason might be the inherent difference between stationary distributions and QSDs: Stationary distributions are equilibria of the master equation while QSDs are \emph{not}.
 A deeper explanation may be that the drift of CTMCs (or DTMCs) may not directly relate to the decay rate of QSDs.
 For an absorbing CTMC, known conditions for exponential ergodicity of stationary distributions are \emph{not} even sufficient to establish uniqueness of QSDs \cite{V91}.

-This difference is also observed in our results (Theorems~\ref{th-19} and \ref{th-19b}), where an extra condition is required to establish QSD tail asymptotics.
+This difference is also reflected in our results, where an extra condition is required to establish QSD tail asymptotics (Theorems~\ref{th-19b} and \ref{th-19}).
 Our novel approach successfully addresses both tail asymptoics of stationary distributions and QSDs at the same time, based on the similarity of the algebraic equations they satisfy (Theorems~\ref{th-18} and \ref{th-18b}).

-The results but \emph{not the approach} in this paper are constrained to the assumption that the transition rates are asymptotically power-law.
-One can certainly apply the same technique to deal with models beyond this assumption, but one should expect new subtle patterns to emerge for the limit distributions.
+We apply our main results to biochemical reaction networks, a general single-cell stochastic gene expression model, an extended class of branching processes, and stochastic population processes with bursty reproduction, none of which are BDPs.

+{The Lyapunov function approach is widely taken as a standard method to prove ergodicity of Markov processes \cite{MT09}.
+Additionally, the approach has been used to obtain tail asymptotics of stationary distributions, assuming ergodicity \cite{MP95,AI99,BGT01,DKW13,DKW16,XHW20b}.
+In contrast, our results do not require ergodicity nor any other finite moment condition.
+For DTMCs, ergodicity follows from the existence of a stationary distribution on an irreducible set \cite{M63}, while in contrast, this is not true for CTMCs \cite{M63}.
+In particular, for \emph{explosive} Markov chains, potentially with more than one stationary distribution, the cited results fail, whereas our results also hold in this case.}

+{The trichotomy pattern for the tail asymptotics which we observe, is not surprising as it has already been observed for BDPs \cite{T04}, as well as for processes on continuous state spaces; for example, the Lindley process \cite{A98}, and the exponential functional of a L\'{e}vy process drifting to infinity \cite{MZ06}.
+The techniques applied in these papers do not seem applicable in our setting.}